-You may attend a pre-op class at any location regardless of which Main Line Health hospital is performing your knee or hip replacement.
+You may attend a virtual pre-op class at any time regardless of which Main Line Health hospital is performing your knee or hip replacement.
 Classes are 1-11⁄2 hours long and are available on different days throughout the week at varying times for your convenience.
+Scan this QR code with your electronic device to register for a class.